-Wigwamen Incorporated is seeking an applicant who is innovative, self-motivated and highly-organized to fill a new Cultural Supports Coordinator position.
+Wigwamen Incorporated is seeking an experienced individual who is innovative, self-motivated, and highly organized to fill a Housing Counsellor position at the Aboriginal Housing Support Centre.

 The preferred candidate will have:

-- Comprehensive knowledge of community resources, housing issues and supportive services
+- Comprehensive knowledge of community resources, housing issues and support services

 - Excellent interpersonal, planning, verbal communication, presentation, report writing, facilitation and liaison skills